Mission

 We seek a deep understanding of the cultures and settings in which we work that lead to meaningful, pragmatic interventions that are ready for implementation.

-Diversity, Equity and Inclusion
+Diversity, Equity, and Inclusion

 Seeking a deep understanding of the cultures and settings in which we work is central to the CSPAR mission; success leads to meaningful, pragmatic interventions that are ready for implementation.

-While many of the CSPAR training programs are free, all of our fee-based programs offer scholarships with priority given to those often under-represented at our trainings.
+While many of the CSPAR training programs are free, all our fee-based programs offer scholarships with priority given to those often under-represented at our trainings.
 Examples include:

 • Racial/ethnic minorities